 MP for Wetherby and Easingwold

 Sir Alec Shelbrooke is a Conservative MP for Wetherby and Easingwold, first elected in 2010.
-He currently serves on the Panel of Chairs (committee) since November 2025, and his parliamentary career has included government service as a Minister of State at the Ministry of Defence in 2022 and a range of shadow and committee roles thereafter.
+He currently serves on the Panel of Chairs (from November 2025) and has held a mix of ministerial, shadow and committee roles, including a brief tenure as Minister of State for Defence in 2022.
+Across his parliamentary career he has taken on several frontbench and committee assignments, with ongoing roles in governance and scrutiny areas.

-Declares one financial interest: a family member is employed.
+Has one declared financial interest: a family member employed.

 Generated 21 February 2026